sjwood/EmbeddedFx/README.md

 Download the repo as a [zip][6] and unzip it.
-[Remove the NTFS Alternate Data Streams][7] from the unzipped contents
-- if not removed then PowerShell will not execute the build scripts.
+[Remove the NTFS Alternate Data Streams][7] from the unzipped contents (PowerShell will not execute the build scripts downloaded from the interwebs).
 Run the `psake.cmd` file in the `build` folder.

 ## License